 #3 Cress

-Source: HarvesttotableCress is ready to harvest just in about 5 to 7 days after planting.
-The growing process is so easy to make, sprinkle the seeds onto a moist paper towel, and after a couple of days when the seeds have sprouted, move it to a bright windowsill.
-Or you can grow it in a pot for a bit longer for larger seedlings.
+I am amazed by how cress is ready to harvest in just about 5 to 7 days after planting.
+I find the growing process so easy – I just sprinkle the seeds onto a moist paper towel, and after a couple of days when the seeds have sprouted, I move it to a bright windowsill.
+Or I can grow it in a pot for a bit longer for larger seedlings.
+Personally, I think this instant idea is perfect for impatient gardeners like me who want results almost immediately.

 #4 Baby Spinach

-Source: GoodhousekeepingBaby Spinach is ready to harvest in a short time from 4 to 6 weeks.
-This vegetable is an ideal cold-hardy salad vegetable to provide some greenery to your meals during the winter months.
+I find that baby spinach is ready to harvest in a short time of just 4 to 6 weeks.
+I appreciate that this vegetable is an ideal cold-hardy salad green that provides fresh greenery for my meals even during the winter months.
+In my opinion, this tender idea is essential for my morning smoothies and light lunch salads.

 #5 Lettuce

-Source: AlmanacLettuce matures in 45 to 55 days to provide some greenery for salads and sandwiches.
-You can harvest its outside leaves without waiting for the plant to grow to full size though.
+I enjoy growing lettuce because it matures in just 45 to 55 days to provide fresh greenery for my salads and sandwiches.
+I love that I can harvest its outside leaves without waiting for the plant to grow to full size, giving me an even earlier crop.
+Personally, I think this versatile idea is the backbone of my homegrown salad bowl.

 #6 Chicory